 Best for: RV Vacationers

 iMoova.
 If you’ve ever dreamed of retiring early to drive around the country in an RV, the site iMoova could help make your dream a reality.
 When RV and car rental companies need a vehicle relocated from one rental office to another or from the manufacturer site to its owner, they list the trip on iMoova.
 Oftentimes, the company will offer to pay for at least a portion of the fuel costs, and the trip may be completely covered.
 The one catch: You'll have to travel within the requested time period, so a flexible schedule helps.
 If the thought of wheeling around in a bulky motorhome doesn’t scare you and you have a clean driving record, an RV relocation could cover both transportation and lodging along your family road trip.

 Best for: Outdoor Adventurers

 Campendium.com.
-While Sweden recently listed its entire countryside for free on Airbnb, it isn’t the only country to offer no-cost camping.
-Finding free camping sites in the U.S. may be a little more difficult, but sites like Campendium.com can help.
+To save big on camping, check out Campendium.com.
 Search by state or zip code and the site will pull up a map with nearby no-fee camping locations, along with photos to help you pick the most scenic spot.
 Another trick is to camp for free in National Forests and Grasslands.
 Dispersed camping (aka, camping outside of designated campsites, without amenities like toilets and showers) is typically free, but will require following the Leave No Trace guidelines.
 Use the National Forest Locator Map to find a forest near you.